How to Help a Lorazepam Addict

-As a user develops a tolerance to lorazepam, she might take a larger dose or take the medication more often that the doctor prescribes.
-In fact, most doctors will not prescribe the drug to patients who have a history of past drug abuse or alcohol abuse because this can increase the risk of the patient developing an addiction to lorazepam.
+As a user develops a tolerance to the drug, she might take a larger dose or take the medication more often that the doctor prescribes.
+In fact, most doctors will not prescribe the drug to patients who have a history of past drug or alcohol abuse because this can increase the risk of the patient developing an addiction to lorazepam.

 What Are the Signs of Addiction?

 When someone takes lorazepam, it causes certain changes in that person's behavior and health.
-The effects of certain types of medication, particularly psychiatric medication, can compound these changes.
+The effects of certain types of medications, particularly psychiatric medication, can compound these changes.

 Signs of abuse include: